Does Your Cat Scratch Your Furniture?

 How can you tell if your cat's scratching is related to stress?

 - Your cat is scratching in many areas in the house (on furniture, sofa, chairs...)

 - Your cat is scratching near windows and doors

 - You have 2 or more cats

-- Your cat has many “cat neighbours” (other cats living close to your home)
+- There are many cats in the neighborhood (other cats living close to your home)

-- You had recent changes in your home (like new furniture or moving furniture around).
+- There have been recent changes in your home (like new furniture or moving furniture around)

 HOW DO I STOP MY CAT FROM SCRATCHING THE SOFA OR FURNITURE?

 If your cat has decided to make your sofa its scratching post, start by cleaning the areas that have been scratched with warm water and soap to remove the scent marks your cat has left.
 These scent marks bring your cat back to scratch the area again!
 So washing the area removes the scent marks.
 If possible, cover the scratched areas to remove the visual reminder too!